ucsdml/ucsdml.github.io/_posts/2020-07-18-capacity-bounded-differential-privacy.markdown

 categories: jekyll update
 tags: adversarial
 author: Jacob Imola
 excerpt: Differential privacy protects user data from any adversary, no matter how powerful.
 In cases where the adversary is limited, we can say more.
-We present capacity-bounded differential privacy, the first notion of differential privacy that takes the computational capacity of the adversary into account.
-We prove it satisfies many of the desirable properties of differential privacy and that there are algorithms that provide a much stronger privacy guarantee under the capacity-bounded assumption.
+In this post, we'll cover capacity-bounded differential privacy, the first notion of differential privacy that takes the computational capacity of the adversary into account.
+We'll see how capacity-bounded differential privacy shares some of the desirable properties of differential privacy and has the potential to provide a much stronger privacy guarantee than standard differential privacy.
 ---

-Differential privacy (DP) is a very popular definition of privacy that has been adopted on a large scale by Google, Apple, and the U.S. Census Bureau.
+Differential privacy (DP) is a very popular definition of privacy that has been adopted on a large scale by many tech companies dealing with sensitive data and, notably, [the U.S. Census Bureau](https://www.census.gov/newsroom/blogs/random-samplings/2019/02/census_bureau_adopts.html).
-For an introduction to the topic, the first two chapters of the [differential privacy textbook](https://www.cis.upenn.edu/~aaroth/privacybook.html) are a great place to start.
-The goal of differential privacy is to release general data patterns, such as a data model, without allowing any adversary to infer with $\varepsilon$ "confidence" whether an individual participated in the dataset.
-We call this gurantee $\varepsilon$ differential privacy, and the smaller the $\varepsilon$, the stronger the guarantee.
+For an in-depth introduction to the topic, the first two chapters of the [differential privacy textbook](https://www.cis.upenn.edu/~aaroth/privacybook.html) are a great place to start.
+Briefly, $\varepsilon$- differential privacy is a method of releasing general queries about data without allowing any adversary to infer with $\varepsilon$ "confidence" whether an individual participated in the dataset.
+The smaller the $\varepsilon$, the stronger the privacy guarantee.
+We'll get into the precise definition later.

-To make things concrete, we will introduce a running example of a sensitive database called Hospital (this example was adapted from the book [The Ethical Algorithm](https:
+To make things concrete, let's introduce a running example of a sensitive database called Hospital (this example was adapted from the book [The Ethical Algorithm](https:
 //www.amazon.com/Ethical-Algorithm-Science-Socially-Design/dp/0190948205)).